-34.(1) Where the relevant tenders committee determines that a tender should be accepted as a successful tender, the entity shall dispatch to each supplier who presented a tender, a notice, to be called a successful tender notice, informing the supplier that the entity intends to accept the successful tender at the end of the standstill period.

-- (2) The successful tender notice shall include - (a) the name and address of the supplier who presented the successful tender; - (b) the contract price or, where the successful tender was ascertained on the basis of price and other criteria, the contract price and a summary of the other characteristics of the tender that made the tender the successful tender; and - (c) the duration of the standstill period. - (3) The standstill period shall be at least 10 days from the date of dispatch of the notice. - (4) Where the means of dispatch of the notice is not expected to result in the delivery of the notice to a supplier in less than 5 days, the procuring entity shall extend the standstill period for such additional period as the entity may consider appropriate in the circumstances. - (5) Notwithstanding subsection (1), no successful tender notice or standstill period is required where the entity determines that urgent public interest considerations require the procurement to proceed without a standstill period.
+- 34.(1) Where the relevant tenders committee determines that a tender should be accepted as a successful tender, the procuring entity shall dispatch simultaneously to each supplier who presented a tender, a notice, to be called a successful tender notice, informing the supplier that the entity intends to accept the successful tender at the end of the standstill period. - (2) The successful tender notice shall include - (a) the name and address of the supplier who presented the successful tender; - (b) the contract price or, where the successful tender was ascertained on the basis of price and other criteria, the contract price and a summary of the other characteristics of the tender that made the tender the successful tender; and - (c) the duration of the standstill period. - (3) The standstill period shall be at least 10 days from the date of dispatch of the notice. - (4) Where the means of dispatch of the notice is not expected to result in the delivery of the notice to a supplier in less than 5 days, the entity shall extend the standstill period for such additional period as the entity may consider appropriate in the circumstances. - (5) Notwithstanding subsection (1), no successful tender notice or standstill period is required where the entity determines that urgent public interest considerations require the procurement to proceed without a standstill period. - (6) Where a supplier whose tender was unsuccessful so requests within 5 days of notification of the successful tender, the entity shall, within 10 days of receipt of the request, communicate to the supplier the reason that his tender was unsuccessful.